TobiasRuano/MoviesInfo/README.md

 # MoviesInfo
-This app is a showcase of some of the thing I'm capable of doing.
+This app is a showcase of some of the things I'm capable of doing.
 It's not a fully feature app.

 ## Screenshots